nave-raj/Car-Rental-Management-System/README.md

 The project is designed to manage car rentals for a car rental company.
 The system allows customers to book and manage car rentals, track booking history, allows admin and employees to manage cars and customer bookings, and view income charts.
-This proposed car rental management system project uses Java, JavaFX, Scene Builder, and MySQL to create a user-friendly and secure system for managing car rentals.
+This proposed car rental management system project is designed with a simple MVC model that uses Java, JavaFX, Scene Builder, and MySQL to create a user-friendly and secure system for managing car rentals.

 ## System Functionality